how-to

 How to create an org chart in Excel using SmartArt

 SmartArt is Excel's built-in diagram tool.
 It handles the layout automatically, which is both its strength and its limit.
+Use this method when the org chart Excel file needs to stay inside an Excel workbook.

 Step 1: Insert the SmartArt graphic